TimothyKusuma/Master-Thesis/README.md

 Exception Handling:

 1. If there are grouped nodes (multiple nodes inside a distinct shape), treat each internal node as a standalone construct.
-However, the overarching label for this group should be recorded as a separate construct.
+However, the label for this group should be recorded as a separate construct.
 Such overarching labels should not be used as cause or effect.

 2. Always leave the "name", "sign", "significance", and "strength" fields (found under hypotheses) empty.